 Image: collecting artifacts near Bonanza Creek, 2015.

-Time Machine for Abandoned Futures , plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, artifacts, 2015.
+Time Machine for Abandoned Futures , plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, iron artifacts (excavated from Bonanza Creek tailing piles, Dawson City, YT), 2015.

-Time Machine for Abandoned Futures, plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, artifacts, 2015.
+Time Machine for Abandoned Futures, plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, iron artifacts (excavated from Bonanza Creek tailing piles, Dawson City, YT), 2015.

 00517s.jpg